Actyx/Actyx/web/developer.actyx.com/blog/2020-07-28-optimising-differential-dataflow-applications.md

 ```

 This brings us to the remaining attribute: `Abomonation`.
 This one is required by the internal serialisation mechanism employed
-by the differential dataflow, which is not `Serde` as most of the Rust code uses, but `Abomonation`.
+by the differential dataflow, which is not `Serde` as most of the Rust ecosystem uses, but `Abomonation`.
 This is a very efficient binary wire
 encoding, result in good performance of resultant program.

 `Abomonation`, like `Serde` needs to be transitive, so the full definition of `FinishedGoods` would run like this: